openstack-archive/sahara/doc/source/devref/quickstart.rst

 4. Register image in Image Registry
 -----------------------------------

-* Now we will actually start to interact with Savanna.
+* Now we will actually start to interact with Sahara.

 .. sourcecode:: console